karoxa3/karoxa3/README.md

 ## Hey, My name is Karo

-I'm inspired by coding and i'm a frontend developer.
+I'm inspired by coding and i'm a fullstack js developer.

 My skills:
 ----